Friday, 19 April 2024

 1. Formulates policies and provides advisory services in relation to employment establishment and schemes of service;

-2. Conducts reviews, provides consultancy and advisory services on schemes of service, organisational restructuring and establishment strengthening;
+2. Conducts reviews and provides consultancy and advisory services on schemes of service, organisational restructuring and establishment strengthening;

 3. Manages data and information on posts and schemes of service; and

 1. Responsible for implementing the drafting, amendment and review of schemes of service.
-The explanation for the functions of the Scheme of Service Policy Sector is as follows:
+The details for the functions of the Scheme of Service Policy Sector are as follows:

 1. Drafting a Scheme of Service

-• This is the process of establishing a new scheme of service.
-A scheme of service is drafted when certain duties are still not included under any existing service classification or scheme of service currently in force.
+• It is a process of establishing a new scheme of service.
+A scheme of service is drafted when certain duties are still not included under any existing service classification or scheme of service in force.
 This matter is also subject to the requirements and interests of public service as a whole.

 2. Amending a Scheme of Service

-• This is the process of amending any provision in a scheme of service such as the name of the scheme, terms and conditions of appointment, requirements for Promotion via Appointment (PSL), setting the initial salary, promotion, etc.
+• It is the process of amending any provision in a scheme of service, such as the name of the scheme, terms and conditions of appointment, requirements for promotion via appointment (PSL), setting the initial salary, promotion, etc.

-• The fundamental principle used as guidance is expansion of the scope of duties and responsibilities, there is a new activity, there is a requirement to add new qualifications recognised by Malaysian Qualifications Agency (MQA) and Head of Service, competition for workforce in the open market, involvement in economic growth, security and social welfare, etc.
+• The fundamental principle used as guidance is an expansion of the scope of duties and responsibilities, a new activity, a requirement to add new qualifications recognised by the Malaysian Qualifications Agency (MQA) and Head of Service, competition for workforce in the open market, involvement in economic growth, security and social welfare, etc.

 • Amendment to a scheme of service may involve the granting of options, transfer of service of incumbents, integration and abolition of schemes of service.